gears/gears/README.rst

   * ``require_directory :path``: includes the contents of the every asset in the directory ``path`` with the same suffix as the current asset in alphabetical order.

+  * ``require_tree :path``: includes the contents of the every asset with the same suffix as the current asset in the directory ``path`` and all its subdirectories in alphabetical order.

   * ``require_self``: includes the contents of the current asset at the current place.
 If there is no ``require_self`` directive, the contents will be